What is it?

 There is, it must also be said, also something immensely satisfying about rolling along in absolute silence in electric mode – a feel-good factor that's enhanced by the fact that the S-class is capable of accelerating in a comparatively swift and eager fashion if needed.

-During testing the car returned an indicated 34mpg, which while some way off the claimed average was good given the conditions – and still quite remarkable when considering the S-class' kerb weight.
+During testing the car returned an indicated 34mpg, which while some way off the claimed average was good given the conditions – and still quite remarkable when considering the Mercedes-Benz S-Class' kerb weight.